Canadian Manoeuvre Training Centre: Exercise Network (EXNET)

 CMTC has the capability to run a simulated social media network on top of an isolated network.
 This allows everyone in the battlespace to interact in a public forum.
 Access to the network is granted through internet cafes and cellphones in each community.
 This network reinforces to training audiences that actions in the physical domain impact the information domain, and vice versa.

 After-action reviews (AARs)

 CMTC builds after-action reviews into the various stages of its exercises.
 CMTC AARs are informed by feedback from OCTs who observe the battle in person and from command nodes, data as shown by WES, and the OPFOR and COEFOR.
 CMTC's OCTs coordinate all of the available inputs for Commander's to conduct their own AARs.

 Multinational training environment

-CMTC seeks and accommodates allied partners for all major exercises.
-CAF members deployed on operations can almost always expect to be working in a multinational context.
-The regular inclusion of Allies into training opportunities better prepares our soldiers for the realities of integrating people, capabilities, and equipment from other nations.
+CMTC seeks allied partners for all major exercises.
+CAF members deployed on operations can expect to be working in a multinational context.
+The regular inclusion of Allies into training opportunities better prepares soldiers for the realities of integrating people, capabilities, and equipment from other nations.